Fencing Forward Research Initiative Survey

 In recent years, the rising cost of youth sports has drawn national attention.
 Investigative reporting from The Washington Post (January 2026), The New York times (2025), and ProjectPlay (2025) have documented how the youth sports industry has become a multi-billion dollar market — and how ordinary families are increasingly priced out.

 Landmark studies from the Aspen Institute (2024), Good Sports (2025), Research Association for Interdisciplinary Studies (2025), The Harris Poll (2024), and Playground Equipment (2024) paint a consistent picture: cost is the single greatest barrier to youth sports participation.
 But every one of these studies tells the same story through the same lens — baseball, basketball, and football and other traditional sports.
 Fencing has never been included.
-The families and young athletes who choose fencing have no data representing their experience, no benchmark to point to, and no evidence base to advocate with.

 Why this survey matters